Skip to main content

 relative_path: "objectives/perception"

-These default objectives give you immediate and universal functionality to your robot config, namely:
+These default Objectives give you immediate and universal functionality to your robot config, namely:

 custom_objectives: